AdobeXD/plugin-samples/guides/how-to-ask-user-for-confirmation-guide/README.md

 # Asking the user for confirmation

-This sample demonstrates how to build a user confirmation dialog in XD.  **The plugin code can be found [here](https://github.com/AdobeXD/Plugin-Samples/tree/master/how-to-ask-user-for-confirmation)**.
+This sample demonstrates how to build a user confirmation dialog in XD.

 ## Technology Used